code-423n4/contracts/README.md

-# governance
+# genesis
-Collaboration on Code4rena governance setup
+Collaboration on Code4rena governance setup and token genesis